 Making your own fuel can have a lot of advantages.
 These can include tax credits and HOV lane access -- you must display alternative-fuel plates -- to the satisfaction of knowing where your fuel came from.
 You should always follow the safety instructions, but don't forget to be creative and find ways to incorporate ethanol into more than just your car.

-If you want to learn more about making your own ethanol, then follow the links on the next page.
+If you want to learn more about making your own ethanol, then follow the links below.